 Undergraduate veterans or servicepersons should contact the Office of Admissions for consideration of receiving college credit for military schools.

 Students can best ensure receipt of benefits by informing the school VA office of their intent to register for classes and by supplying the number of credit hours for which they will enroll each session.
 Eligible VA students may request certification on a semester basis and should recertify for each new semester at least 45 days prior to the first day of class of their next semester.

 Normally, VA payments are authorized only for those courses which are required by the academic department for the student’s current degree program.
 All students receiving educational benefit checks from the VA are responsible for notifying the VA certifying official of any changes in their degree programs and/or course loads during a semester, to include drop/add, withdrawal, changing from credit to audit status, invoking the Pass-Fail option in a course, or enrolling in any distance education course, independent study, internship, or practicum.

 Appropriate forms and benefits-related information are available at the Office of Financial Aid, Scholarships, and Veterans Affairs.
 Each student request will be handled individually according to their VA benefit program and enrollment status at the University.

-For detailed information and an updated listing of scholarships, go to: https://sc.edu/about/system_and_campuses/union/apply/scholarships/index.php.
+Detailed information and an updated listing of scholarships can be found here.